jschless/jschless.github.io/_drafts/2019-08-11-elevator-etiquitte.md

     combined mean elevator time: 38.69714285714286
     Worst trip time was 174

 ![png](/assets/output_17_1.png)

-# Comparisons
 Look at the average results.
 If everyone presses both buttons, we get about 37 seconds of average travel time.
 If everyone presses one button, we get about 39 seconds of average travel time.
 I'm not too confident about these results because this is only one trial.
 We'll be more rigorous later.

 Looking more closely at the histogram reveals an interesting result.
 The tail if everyone presses both buttons is longer.
-This means, everyone does a bit better on average, but the worst case is also worse.
+This means, everyone does a bit better on average, but the worst case is worse.
 The worst case if everyone pressed both buttons is about two minutes longer!
 Yea, on average we go slightly faster (2 seconds) but we can potentially have a much longer ride.

 This is a good example of mean being a misleading statistic if the distribution is not Gaussian (not a normal curve).
 We have these long tails, which are hidden if we focus only on the mean.
-We should focus on the median!
+We should focus on the median, which is resistant to outliers!
 The worst case is also useful to some extent, but not the end all, be all.
 It would be wise to look at quantiles.

-# Comparing Statistics for Skewed Distributions
+## Comparing Median and Quantiles
 Now I will look at median and quantiles when comparing the two distributions.

 ```python